GauriGNaik/express_example/README.md

 4. ####Monitoring and sending alerts

   We are monitoring the deployed application based on memoryLoad and CPU usage.
 If the usage crosses a threshold 70%, an SMS alert is sent.
 The SMS alerts are sent using the [Twilio](https://www.twilio.com/) API for NodeJs.
+  For Alerts, create a Twilio account and get the API keys to access the api.

   Alert Snapshot on Phone: